These guides are AI-generated educational summaries — not legal or medical advice.

 Not quantifying instability episodes with specific frequency and impact

-Why: DC 5257 is specifically about instability.
+DC 5257 is specifically about instability.
 Vague statements like 'my knee sometimes gives out' are less compelling than specific documented frequency, circumstances, and consequences.

-Do this instead: Come prepared with a 3-month log of giving-way episodes.
+Instead: Come prepared with a 3-month log of giving-way episodes.
 State: 'My knee has given way approximately [X] times in the past 3 months.
 [X] of those times I fell.
 I have changed [specific activities] because of this instability.'

 Impact: Critical for distinguishing 10% (mild) from 20% (moderate) from 30% (severe)